 We shall continue to deliver our services in the areas of mental health law and Court of Protection law in the normal way, although this is, of course, subject to any relevant guidance issued by government departments.

 If you have any specific enquiries regarding the arrangements, please do not hesitate to contact us.
 For mental health law matters, the best point of contact is Chris Heery, the head of our mental health law team (email@example.com), for Court of Protection matters, you should contact Catrin Blake, the head of our COP team (firstname.lastname@example.org), and for more general enquiries, you should contact our practice manager, Frances Grice (email@example.com).

-Children’s mental health crisis hits A&E departments
+Children's mental health crisis hits A and E departments

 According to official data, the number of attendances of children with mental illnesses at A&E is up 8% to 18,673 in 2014-15, compared with 17,278 the previous year.
 That is double the 9,328 total of 2010-11.
 The number then being admitted to hospital wards has also gone up: in 2014-15 there were 12,309 admissions of under-18s in which the primary diagnosis was “mental and behavioural disorders”, against 12,126 the previous year.

 Mental health experts say the main cause for the rise is an absence of out-of-hours community care for vulnerable under-18s, with children being advised to attend A&E after 5pm.
 A recent YoungMinds investigation found that more than half the councils in England had cut or frozen budgets for child and adolescent mental health between 2010-11 and 2014-15.

 Parents encouraged to talk to their children about mental health

 The survey, conducted by Opinion Matters on behalf of Time to Change, found that of the 55% of parents who have not ever raised the topic of mental health – including wellbeing, stress, anxiety and depression – with their child, 20% said they chose not to because they would not know what to say.